-- Maintain both an ICGC-II (Internationally Certified Gambling Counselor, level II) for an approved length of time and appropriate state licensure or certification as a qualified health professional and equivalent that allows for independent practice.
+- Maintain both an ICGC-II (Internationally Certified Gambling Counselor, level II) for 2 years and appropriate state licensure or certification as a qualified health professional and equivalent that allows for independent practice.

 - Demonstrated experience of at least three years as a clinical supervisor in a clinical setting.

 - Completion of at least 12 hours of course works classes, in-service education or seminars on “how to do clinical supervision.”

 - Have expertise and experience in the content area of disordered gambling as demonstrated by both of the following: